 - This is a great way to ensure your Westie is getting the activity it craves and also sneaking in a decent workout for it

-By incorporating a swim routine into your regular walks, you will be boosting your Westie’s stamina and playful demeanor through the roof.
+By incorporating a swim routine into your regular walks, you will boost your Westie’s stamina.
 Your Westie will not mind one bit, as it characteristically wants to run around as much as possible.
 Again, however, it should be noted that no matter how comfortable your dog is in the water, supervision is important.

 Westies Love Canine Hydrotherapy